Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 Who Should Use Which Tool?

 Lead Scrape is the better choice if: you scrape regularly, care about predictable costs, or want B2B lead data with emails, SEO stats, company size, and tech stack information all included.
-It's built for sales teams, marketing agencies, freelancers, and small businesses that run ongoing prospecting.
-Because it's a desktop app, your data stays on your machine.
-No cloud storage concerns, no API rate limits, no surprise invoices.
-If you're looking for the best Outscraper alternative for regular B2B lead generation, Lead Scrape is the most cost-effective option on the market in 2026.
+Marketing agencies, B2B sales teams, and freelancers selling lead lists all benefit from Lead Scrape's flat annual fee, which turns variable data costs into a fixed line item.
+Because Lead Scrape is a desktop app, your data stays on your machine.

 Is Lead Scrape a Good Outscraper Alternative?